AshishKumar4/Avana/README.md

-A New 64bit x86_64 Operating System, a reborn form of the x86 Aqeous OS.
+A New Kernel from scratch, an attempy to fix bad design decisions with Aqeous OS